 - The introductory APR that comes with your balance transfer credit card.

 The longer you keep your debt, the more you might save by switching to a balance transfer card.
-That’s because the card may offer 0% APR for a significant period, giving you a long break from interest.
+That’s because the card may offer 0% intro APR for a significant period, giving you a long break from interest.

-Compare balance transfer to your other options
+Compare a balance transfer to your other options

 If you have debt you need to pay, you have options.
 One of those options is to continue paying your debt at the same rate you are paying now.
 Let’s compare two options to a balance transfer credit card — continuing on the same path, or getting a personal loan.